wjakob/nanobind/docs/api_extra.rst

    The binding operation is a no-op if the map type has already been registered with nanobind.

+   The binding routine ideally expects the involved types to be:

+   - copy-constructible
+   - copy-assignable
+   - equality-comparable

+   If not all of these properties are available, then a subset of the above methods will be omitted.
+Please refer to ``bind_map.h`` for details on the logic.

 Unique pointer deleter
 ----------------------